WICG/view-transitions/explainer.md

 ### Nested transition elements

 In the example transition, the content of the header cross-fades from Page-A to Page-B. An even smoother transition could be achieved by also animating the site title and avatar 'chip' independently.
-However, 'v1' of this proposal disallows a shared element to be nested inside another shared element.

-The restriction avoids the need to preserve the hierarchy of shared elements and associated properties (transform, clip, effects inherited by descendants) in the DOM representation created to render the images referenced above.
-This helps in minimizing the scope for 'v1' of the feature.

-- [Open question](https://github.com/WICG/shared-element-transitions/issues/74): If the developer tries to do this, what should happen, and when is that verified?
-Is the nested offering ignored?
-Is the whole transition abandoned?
+When a developer offers nested shared elements, the state can be captured in the following two modes :

+### Flat List Mode
+The content of all nested shared elements is removed when generating the image for a shared element so they can be animated as independent images.
+This is similar to removing the content of shared elements from the root image.

+In addition to the element's image, the browser also caches the element's border-box bounds and a transform positioning the element relative to the viewport so that it overlaps exactly with its quad on the old page.

+## Hierarchy Mode
+In this mode, the hierarchy of shared elements is preserved along with a transform which is relative to its nearest ancestor shared element instead of the viewport.
+When used with the "computed style + content image" mode, this also preserves other hierarchical properties (clip, effects inherited by descendants) that a shared element inherits from its ancestor.

+This allows nested shared elements to continue to be positioned and clipped relative to their ancestor shared elements during a transition.
+This is proposed as a separate mode to minimize the scope for 'v1' of the feature.
+See [issue](https://github.com/WICG/shared-element-transitions/issues/74) for detailed discussion.

 ## Part 2: The preparation